Margaret Stewart, Dauphine of France: Dauphine of France

 Margaret was Charles VII of France's diplomatic choice for daughter-in-law.
 The marriage was forced upon Charles's twelve-year-old son, Louis, which did not help their relationship.

+Margaret sailed from Dumbarton with a 140-strong household in royal livery, 1,200 men at arms, and an escort of Scottish lords led by William Sinclair, 3rd Earl of Orkney and 1st Earl of Caithness.
+The party arrived at La Rochelle on 15 April 1436, travelling on to Tours via Poitiers.

 There are no direct accounts from Louis or Margaret of their first impressions of each other, and it is mere speculation to say whether or not they actually had negative feelings for each other.
 Several historians think that Louis had a predetermined attitude to hate his wife because she was his father's choice of bride.
 But it is universally agreed that Louis entered the ceremony and the marriage itself dutifully, as evidenced by his formal embrace of Margaret upon their first meeting on 24 June 1436, the day before their wedding.

 Margaret arrives in Tours for her wedding, from a 15th-century work by Jean Chartier.

 Margaret and Louis' marriage shows both the nature of medieval royal diplomacy and the precarious position of the French monarchy.
 After a papal dispensation was granted due to the age of the bridge and groom, the marriage took place 25 June 1436 in the afternoon in the chapel of the castle of Tours.
 It was presided over by the Archbishop of Reims.
 By the standards of the time, it was a very plain wedding.
 Louis, nearly thirteen, looked clearly more mature than his bride.
 Margaret looked like a beautiful "doll", perhaps because she was treated as such by her in-laws.
 Charles wore "grey riding pants" and "did not even bother to remove his spurs".
 The Scottish guests were quickly hustled out after the wedding reception.
-This was seen as something of a scandal by the Scots.
-King Charles' attire and the speed with which the guests were hustled out was considered an insult to Scotland, which was an important ally in France's war with the English.
-However, this spoke to the impoverished nature of the French court at this time.
-They simply could not afford an extravagant ceremony or to host their Scottish guests for any longer than they did.
+This treatment and King Charles' attire were seen as insulting to Scotland, which was an important ally in France's war with England.
+However, it may have reflected the impoverished state of the French court at this time.
+Charles may not have been able to afford an extravagant ceremony or to host the substantial contingent of Scottish guests for any longer than he did.